Clarkson-Applied-Data-Science/2024_ia651_gurmessa/README.md

 # Overfitting/Underfitting
 # 1. Identify if model is overfitting or underfitting
 # 2. Identify and apply techniques to mitigate underfitting/overfitting
-Underfitting on minority classes was cleared by SMOTE and/or "weight' = "balanced".
+The underfitting on minority classes was cleared by SMOTE and/or "weight' = "balanced".

 # Production
 # 1. Give any advice for deployment of use of this model --> Outline precautions about its use here and Going further.